maxjerdee/clustering-mi/README.md

 A Python package for computing the mutual information between two clusterings of the same set of objects.
-This implementation includes multiple variations and normalizations of mutual information.
+This implementation includes multiple variations and normalizations of the mutual information.

 The package implements the reduced mutual information (RMI) as described in [Jerdee, Kirkley, and Newman (2024)](https://arxiv.org/pdf/2405.05393), which corrects the standard measure's bias towards labelings with too many groups.
 The asymmetric normalization of
-[Jerdee, Kirkley, and Newman (2023)](https://arxiv.org/abs/2307.01282) is also included to remove the bias of the typical symmetric normalization.
+[Jerdee, Kirkley, and Newman (2023)](https://arxiv.org/abs/2307.01282) is also included to remove the biases of symmetric normalizations.

 ## Installation